-The Petit Beurre, or Véritable Petit Beurre, also known under the initials VPB, is a kind of shortbread from Nantes, that is best known in France in general and especially in Pays de la Loire.
-It is the Petit Beurre of the LU company, which has become a success worldwide.
+The best known type of Petit Beurre is made by the LU company.
 The dry cake was invented in 1886 by Louis Lefèvre-Utile in the city of Nantes and was inspired by some English products of the time.
-But the Petit Beurre of LU was not the first to appear, also LU does not have the exclusivity of the name.
+But the Petit Beurre of LU was not the first to appear, and LU does not have exclusive use of the name.

 The substantive Petit Beurre is a generic term from the past; it has a hyphen and when it is plural Petit-beurre is often misspelled.
 It is known in Anglo-Saxon countries as the French Petit Beurre and is called "Petibör" in Turkey and "Πτι-Μπερ"/ "PteeBer" in Greece.